publicdocs/uscode/assets/md/titles/usc30/us/usc/t30/ch29/schI/m__us_usc_t30_s1722.md

     (b) __Venue__

-        A civil action described in subsection (a) of this section may be brought only in the United States district court for the judicial district wherein the act, omission, or transaction constituting a violation under this chapter or any other mineral leasing law occurred, or wherein the defendant is found or transacts business.
+        A civil action described in subsection (a) may be brought only in the United States district court for the judicial district wherein the act, omission, or transaction constituting a violation under this chapter or any other mineral leasing law occurred, or wherein the defendant is found or transacts business.

 ([Pub.
 L. 97–451, title I, § 112][/us/pl/97/451/s112], Jan.
 12, 1983, [96 Stat.
 2456][/us/stat/96/2456].)